Israel orders more people in crowded southern Gaza to evacuate as heavy bombardment shifts there

 Israel says it targets Hamas operatives and blames civilian casualties on the militants, accusing them of operating in residential neighborhoods.
 It claims to have killed thousands of militants, without providing evidence.
 Israel says at least 78 of its soldiers have been killed in the offensive in northern Gaza.

-The renewed hostilities have heightened concerns for 137 hostages, who the Israeli military says are still being held after 105 were freed during the recent truce.
-Israel freed 240 Palestinians during the truce.
+The renewed hostilities have heightened concerns for the 137 hostages who the Israeli military believes are still being held by Hamas.
+During the recent truce, 105 hostages were freed, and Israel released 240 Palestinian prisoners.
 Most of those released by both sides were women and children.

-Israel's government is under pressure to negotiate additional releases.
-The families of hostages have called for an urgent meeting with the Security Cabinet, saying time was “running out to save those still held by Hamas.”
+The families of hostages have called for an urgent meeting with Israel's Security Cabinet, saying time is “running out to save those still held by Hamas.”

-Fears of a wider conflict continued.
-Lebanon's militant Hezbollah group said it struck Israeli positions near the tense Lebanon-Israel border as clashes between the Iran-backed group and Israeli military resumed.
-Eleven people — eight soldiers and three civilians — were injured from Hezbollah fire in the area of Beit Hillel, army radio reported.
+Elsewhere in the region, Lebanon's militant Hezbollah group said it struck Israeli positions near the tense Lebanon-Israel border.
+Eleven people — eight soldiers and three civilians — were wounded by Hezbollah fire in the area of Beit Hillel, army radio reported.
+The military said its artillery struck sources of fire from Lebanon.
+It also said its fighter jets struck other Hezbollah targets.

+And Iraqi militants with the Iran-backed umbrella group the Islamic Resistance in Iraq said they struck the Kharab al-Jir U.S. military base in Syria with rockets.
+A U.S. military official, speaking on condition of anonymity in line with regulations, said rockets hit Rumalyn Landing Zone in Syria but there were no reports of casualties or damage.

 Magdy reported from Cairo and Becatoros from Athens, Greece.
-Associated Press writer Tia Goldenberg in Tel Aviv, Israel contributed to this report.
+Associated Press writers Kareem Chehayeb in Beirut and Tia Goldenberg in Tel Aviv, Israel, contributed to this report.

 Credit: AP